c-rutter/imabc/README.md

   - priors - list.
 A list of information on the prior distributions.
 Two helper functions exist for properly defining this list.
 See below for more details.
   - targets - list.
 A list of information on the targets.
-Two helper functions exist for properly defining this list as well.
+Four helper functions exist for properly defining this list as well.
 See below for more details.
   - target\_fun - function.
 A function that returns a data set of the predicted targets from simulated parameters.
+A helper function exists for help defining this.
+See below for more details.
+  - previous\_results - list.
+A list of results saved during the last run.
+A helper function exist for helping read in all results from a previous run.
 See below for more details.
   - N\_start - integer.
 The sample size used for the first set of simulated parameters.
   - seed - integer.
 The seed value for reproducibility.